-Please click on the link below to obtain a 2013 MAT registration form.
+Please click on the link below to to register online

-Peter Sullivan will present a professional learning day on Monday November 18th in Hobart entitled "The potential of posing more challenging mathematics tasks and ways of supporting students to engage in such tasks".
+Peter Sullivan presented professional learning days in 2013 entitled "The potential of posing more challenging mathematics tasks and ways of supporting students to engage in such tasks".

 While most students want to work on more challenging mathematics, there are still some who require substantial support.
-The workshop will explore examples of tasks with low "floors" but high "ceilings" that allow all students to engage with the tasks at some level, but which can be extended productively for those who are ready.
-A particular lesson structure that supports the work of all students on such tasks will be presented and discussed.
+The workshop explored examples of tasks with low "floors" but high "ceilings" that allow all students to engage with the tasks at some level, but which can be extended productively for those who are ready.
+A particular lesson structure that supports the work of all students on such tasks was presented and discussed.

 - AAMT has just released Top Drawer Teachers which contains loads of resources for teachers.
 It comprises a series of "drawers" on topics teachers may find challenging in the Australian Mathematics Curriculum (the idea being that we keep things that we want handy in the top drawer!!).
 The contents of each drawer were written by leading groups of academics.
 Go to http://topdrawer.aamt.edu.au/